-In 2016, Wake County voters approved a referendum to collect a /2-Cent sales tax and other vehicle registration and rental fees for the purposes of supporting public transportation.
+In 2016, Wake County voters approved a referendum to collect a 1/2-Cent sales tax and other vehicle registration and rental fees for the purposes of supporting public transportation.
 These funds are allocated to the MPO for expenses related to administering the Wake Transit Plan and associated program activities.
-The MPO will serve as lead agency for conducting a Major Investment Study to evaluate alternatives for a BRT service from Research Triangle Park to Clayton.
+The MPO will continue to serve as lead agency for conducting a Major Investment Study to evaluate alternatives for a BRT or rapid bus service from Garner to Clayton and from Cary to Research Triangle Park.
 This study will evaluate extending the Wake Transit BRT lines already under development to reach these additional locales.
-This study began in FY 21 and is anticipated to be completed in FY 22.
+This study began in FY 21 and is anticipated to be completed early in FY 23.